 If the child in the car is not injured, DUI or DWAI with a child in the vehicle is misdemeanor child abuse.
-If the child is injured or dies, it is felony child abuse and you can be sent to prison (not jail).
+If the child is injured or dies, it is felony child abuse and you can be sent to prison (rather than jail).
 You can find out more information on the differences between a felony and a misdemeanor here.

 To help you understand the consequences of Colorado drunk or drugged driving with a minor child in the car, our compassionate Colorado DUI defense lawyers explain:

-- 3. The child abuse investigation
+- 3. How does the child abuse investigation go?

 You commit child abuse in Colorado when: